 - Antisocial PD (Sociopath & Psychopath).
-Their fantasy of hurting others, threats of harm, and intimidating stares scares most people away.
+Their fantasy of hurting others, threats of harm, and intimidating stares scare most people away.
 This PD generally is comfortable feeling alone and prefers life to be this way.
-Most expressions of loneliness are actually attempts to manipulate others.
+Most expressions of loneliness are actually attempting to manipulate others.
 Partners should be on guard.

 - Borderline PD.
 Their extreme mood shifts and high emotional tolerance are nearly impossible to match for a person who does not have Borderline PD.
 Feelings of loneliness and the fear of abandonment is sometimes expressed in self-harming or self-injurious behavior.
 Partners need to reassure the abandonment fear to neutralize the loneliness.

 - Histrionic PD.
 Their sexualization of mundane events and in uncomfortable moments is awkward and unappealing to others.
 Typically, this PD seeks out some type of sexual contact to overcome feelings of loneliness.
 Partners should encourage this PD to use words, not their body to express their fears and feelings.

 - Narcissistic PD.
 Their daily need for affirmation, attention, adoration, and affection is a tremendous burden for others to bear.
 Usually, their loneliness is expressed in fits of anger.
 This is a strong indication that their needs are not getting met.
 Partners can reduce the intensity of the outbursts by supplying the needed attention.